marmota-app/marmdown/docs/design/parsing-updates.md

 # Parsing Updates

-From the chapter [blocks-of-text parsing](./blocks-of-text-parsing.md), we know that every block can contain multiple lines, while inline content does not contain any lines (because it cannot span multiple lines).
+From the chapter [blocks-of-text parsing]{@tutorial blocks-of-text-parsing}, we know that every block can contain multiple lines, while inline content does not contain any lines (because it cannot span multiple lines).